 The Leonardo Centre is building the first database on global corporate initiatives designed to address the UN sustainable development goals (SDGs).
-It leverages the most advanced linguistic analytical techniques, such as machine learning (ML) and natural language processing (NLP) to identify and codify all the sustainability initiatives worldwide from the public and sectors, including institutions, cities, and universities.
+It leverages the most advanced linguistic analytical techniques, such as machine learning (ML) and natural language processing (NLP) to identify and codify all the sustainability initiatives worldwide from the public and private sectors, including institutions, cities, and universities.

 These initiatives are screened through several sense-making lenses:

 What the company has realised or is currently doing